 Enriching, engaging, place-based & hands-on – outdoors and virtually.

-Environmental education can be defined as informal or formal teachings on how natural environments function, and particularly, how human beings interact with nature and ecosystems to live sustainably.
+Environmental education can be defined as informal or formal teachings on how natural environments function and how human beings interact with nature and ecosystems to live sustainably.
 This site offers new and innovative techniques, lesson plans, studies, and research to help bolster any environmental education curriculum.

 Why is environmental education so important?

-The field of environmental education provides educators and practitioners with a unique opportunity to strengthen students’ experiences outdoors.
-Incorporating observational field studies, climate science, long-term ecological studies, and cutting-edge technology into environmental education curricula can enliven existing opportunities to foster a student’s outdoor leadership, conservation, and exploration of the natural world.
-Environmental education focuses on connecting individuals to the land while enhancing their STEM (Science, Technology, Engineering, and Math) skills through inquiry-driven, place-based learning.
-Environmental educators have seen firsthand how individuals realize their responsibility (both culturally and environmentally) for the world we live in as they develop a personal bond with nature.
-Enriching environmental education connects STEM to the human experience in nature, how we live in the world, and how we can share those experiences with each other to promote justice, sustainability, and the Wisconsin Idea outdoors.
+The field of environmental education provides educators and practitioners with a unique opportunity to strengthen students’ experiences outdoors, fostering outdoor leadership, conservation, and explorations of the natural world.
+The inquiry-driven, place-based learning of environmental education connects STEM (Science, Technology, Engineering, and Math) to the human experience in nature, how we live in the world, and how we can share those experiences with each other to promote justice, sustainability, and the Wisconsin Idea outdoors.

 If you have any questions or comments, please reach out to Dr. Justin Hougham at justin.hougham@wisc.edu.